git-srinath/DMS3.0/doc/PLSQL_TO_PYTHON_CONVERSION.md

 - Same wrapping logic for SELECT validation

 ### 5. Error Recording
-Error messages are still recorded in the `DWMAPERR` table when validation fails, maintaining full compatibility with existing error tracking.
+Error messages are still recorded in the `DMS_MAPERR` table when validation fails, maintaining full compatibility with existing error tracking.

 ## Testing Recommendations